davibarreira/Vizagrams.jl/joss/paper.md

 Diagrams are built by composing graphical marks and applying graphical transformations.
-Graphical marks are objects that can be drawn on the screen, while graphical transformations are actions such as translations, rotations, change of color, and so on.
+Graphical marks are objects that can be drawn on the screen, while graphical transformations are actions such as translation, rotation, change of color, and so on.
 The package provides a set of ready-to-use marks, such as `Circle`, `Square`, `Line`, `TextMark`, but users can extend this by creating their own marks.